-WDM technology is commonly used in today’s optical network.
+WDM technology is commonly used in today’s optical networks.
 It basically assigns each service (10G LAN, SONET/SDH, Fiber Channel, etc) an independent dedicated wavelength—which then is multiplexed into one single fiber.
-Eliminating the use of multiple fibers while increasing fiber capacity, WDM system is beneficial to both service providers and end users.
-Optical transponder, also referred to as O-E-O (optical-electrical-optical), serves as an integrated part of WDM system and it is critical for signal transmission in the whole system.
+Eliminating the use of multiple fibers while increasing fiber capacity, the WDM system is beneficial to both service providers and end-users.
+Optical transponder, also referred to as O-E-O (optical-electrical-optical), serves as an integrated part of the WDM system and it is critical for signal transmission in the whole system.
 This article will guide you through how optical transponder operates in a WDM network.

 Some optical transponders can convert from multimode to single-mode fiber, short reach to long reach lasers, and/or 850/1310 nm to 1550 nm wavelengths.
 Each optical transponder module is protocol transparent and operates fully independent of the adjacent channels.

 Each optical transponder module can also include a redundant fiber path option for extra protection.
 The redundant fiber option transmits the source signal over two different optical paths to two redundant receivers at the other end.
 If the primary path is lost, the backup receiver is switched on.
 Since this is done electronically, it is much faster and more reliable.

 As an optical repeater, some optical transponders effectively extend an optical signal to cover the desired distance.
 With the clock recovery option, a degraded signal can be debittered and retransmitted to optimize signal quality.

 Mode conversion is one of the quickest and simplest ways of extending multimode optical signals over greater distances on signal-mode fiber optics.
 And most receivers are capable of receiving both multimode and single-mode optical signals.